nathanmcnulty/M365-Learning/Powershell Modules.md

 ## Azure Az Powershell Module

-I find these modules a little more difficult to work with in relation to Azure AD, but if you use a lot of other Azure resources, such as IaaS/PaaS offerings, this might be the best choice for you.
-It can be particularly helpful when dealing with subscriptions, IAM, etc.
+These have improved since AzureRM when it comes to Azure AD, and if I had to choose a module to invest time in, I think this would be the best one to choose.
+You get cross playform support with Powershell 7, and it is able to do both Azure AD as well as other Azure resources, such as IaaS/PaaS offerings - something the other modules cannot do.
 <p>&nbsp;</p>

 ## Az Installation